-Jon is a native of Kentucky, and a graduate of Hanover College, where he studied theatre.
+Jon is thrilled to return for his second year as an Artist Educator with Kentucky Shakespeare.
+He is a native of Kentucky and a graduate of Hanover College, where he studied Theatre.
 Jon cut his theatrical teeth as part of Kentucky Shakespeare's original Globe Players in 2003, and has been involved with the company in a multitude of capacities in seasons past, including as a Touring Educator in 2009, and as Sound Designer for The Complete Works of William Shakespeare (Abridged) and As You Like It in 2011.
-He is a founder and Artistic Director of Baby Horse Theatre Group, and is the Director and Co-writer of Louisville Championship Arm Wrestling.
-He also performs in the improvisational theatre group, Lung Farm.
+Jon was featured in Kentucky Shakespeare's 2016 production of Titus Andronicus as Chiron and in 2017, he appeared on Kentucky's summer stage as Don John in Much Ado About Nothing, as well as ensemble roles in Richard II and Julius Caesar.
+He is a founder and Artistic Director of Baby Horse Theatre Group, the Director and Co-writer of Louisville Championship Arm Wrestling, and performs in the improvisational theatre group Lung Farm.

 Mollie Murk hails from the Chicago suburbs, and holds a degree in Theatre and Dance Performance/Choreography from Hope College in Holland, Michigan.
-Among her favorite roles she has recently played are Ariel (The Tempest), Rosalind (As You Like It), Junie B. Jones (Junie B. Jones: The Musical), Emily Book (The Sparrow-- a collaboration with members of the House Theatre of Chicago), and Soupy Sue (Urinetown).
-She has performed with Hope Summer Repertory Theatre, Striketime Dance Company, Vanderprov Comedy, and recently worked as an assistant teaching artist and choreographer at Seattle Children's Theatre and Lookingglass Theatre Company.
-In addition to performing, Mollie also has enjoyed dramaturgy, aerial arts, costume design, and playwriting.
+Among her favorite roles she has played are Ariel (The Tempest), Rosalind (As You Like It), Junie B. Jones (Junie B. Jones: The Musical), and Lavinia (Kentucky Shakespeare's Titus Andronicus, October 2017).
+Mollie has worked as a choreographer and in theatre education with Spotlight Youth Theatre, Hope Summer Repertory Theatre, Seattle Children's Theatre, and Lookingglass Theatre Company.
+She is thrilled to return to Kentucky Shakespeare for her second year as an Artist Educator!